-The NYMEX Division provides a marketplace for trading energy and soft commodity futures and options.
+The NYMEX Division provides a marketplace for trading energy futures and options.
 The COMEX Division provides a marketplace for trading precious and base metals futures and options.
 NYMEX Division's principal markets include crude oil, natural gas, heating oil and gasoline.
 COMEX Division's principal markets include gold, silver and high grade copper.
-In addition, the Company presently offers soft commodities futures contracts for coffee, sugar, cocoa, cotton and orange juice.
+In addition, the Company offers soft commodities futures contracts for coffee, sugar, cocoa and cotton.
 The Company provides the physical facilities for open outcry auction markets.
 The open outcry markets operate during regular business hours, and trading activities in these markets are, for purposes of this management discussion, referred to as floor trading.
-In addition, the Company makes its product slate available for electronic trading on CME Globex electronic trading platform virtually 24 hours a day and five days per week to market participants.

-The Company provides trade-clearing services for all transactions executed through its floor trading operations and electronic trading platforms, as well as all Company product transactions executed on CME Globex electronic trading platform.
+The Company provides trade-clearing services for all transactions executed through its floor trading operations and its NYMEX ClearPort® Trading electronic trading platform, and for all Company product transactions executed on CME Globex.
 In addition, through NYMEX ClearPort® Clearing, an over-the-counter ("OTC") clearing initiative, the Company alleviates some of the credit issues in the marketplace by providing the usage of the Company's clearing operations to offer market participants the advantages of reducing costs and permitting futures and OTC positions to be offset.
 This initiative permits market participants to negotiate bilateral trades in the OTC market, which are then transferred to the Company's division as futures contracts for clearing.

 In order to conduct floor-trading activities, market participants must own or lease a membership on the NYMEX Division or COMEX Division.
 Non-members may execute floor trades on the Company's divisions, but must do so through a member.
+In addition, the Company makes available its product slate for electronic trading on CME Globex nearly 24 hours a day and five days per week to market participants who have a clearing relationship with a Company clearing member.

 Certain NYMEX Division and COMEX Division members are clearing members.
 Clearing members provide capital to support the Company's clearing activities.
-All market participants trading through the Company's floor trading or trading Company products through the CME Globex platform must have a clearing relationship with a clearing member who will clear their trades through the Company's clearinghouse.
+All market participants trading through the Company's floor trading or trading Company products through CME Globex must have a clearing relationship with a clearing member who will clear their trades through the Company's clearinghouse.
 Market participants must have similar clearing member relationships to use NYMEX ClearPort® Clearing.